Anise Raisin Bread

 - 1 cup golden raisins

 - 2. Punch dough down.
 Turn onto a lightly floured surface; divide in half.
 Shape into loaves.
-Place in two 8-in. x 4-in. loaf pans coated with cooking spray.
+Place in two 8x4-in. loaf pans coated with cooking spray.
 Cover and let rise in a warm place until doubled, about 45 minutes.
 Bake at 350° for 45-50 minutes or until golden brown.
 Remove from pans to cool on wire racks.
-Yield: 2 loaves (12 slices each).